Nimaathap: Historical role

 Outdated theories once held that Nimaathap was the daughter of Khasekhemwy, that she married a king Nebka and that Djoser was the "first rightful king" from that bloodline.
 This would have fit with the Ramesside king lists, which let the 3rd dynasty begin with king Nebka.
 It would also have matched the chronicles of Manetho, who places a king Necherôphes before king Djoser (whom he calls Tósorthrós).

 However these theories are now disproven by the large number of seal impressions (and a few stone bowl inscriptions) bearing Nimaathap's titles "mother of the king of Upper and Lower Egypt", "mother of royal children" and "king's wife".
 It is now believed that Nimaathap was a princess of the Northern royal house.
 When Khasekhemwy fought the Northern royal house at Upper Egypt and was victorious, Nimaathap was handed over as some kind of trophy.

 Scholars are now also convinced that Djoser was indeed a founder of a new dynasty because Djoser and Nimaathap buried Khasekhemwy at the Thinite cemetery of Abydos, but Djoser founded a new Memphite cemetery at Saqqara.
 Djoser buried his father at the site where Khasekhemwy's house originated from.
 Together, Djoser and Nimaathap arranged the burial.
 After this, Nimaathap possibly supported her son for a few years, as the relief fragment from Heliopolis may indicate.
 After her death, Nimaathap was obviously long remembered and honoured as a co-founder of a new dynasty, as the mortuary service of the 4th dynasty mortuary priest Metjen proves.

 Tomb

 Nimaathap's tomb has not been identified with certainty.
 Some Egyptologists consider mastaba K1 at Beit Khallaf to be hers, because a considerable amount of seal impressions with her name were found inside this tomb.
-Other scholars think that Nimaathap was planned to be buried at Abydos, because of her marriage with Khasekhemwy.
-But then she was possibly buried somewhere at Abusir, because a high ranked official named Metjen was responsible for the mortuary cult around that queen.
+Other scholars think that Nimaathap was planned to be buried at Abydos, because of her marriage with Khasekhemwy, but that this plan was never enacted as she outlived her husband.
+She also may have been buried somewhere at Abusir, because a high ranked official named Metjen was responsible for the mortuary cult around that queen.
 Usually, the overseer of a mortuary cult was buried close to the tomb he supervised.